adam-dot-py/today-i-learned/non-tracked/record_of_achievement.md

 - [x] Redesigned the StudyLink Application Tracker to include a payment report, as well applications by specific statuses, ranked in the pipeline process order.
 - [x] Created the new Application Turnaround Time Dashboard, which uses StudyLink data.
 - [x] Created an automated pipeline in Databricks to download HESA table 28 whenever required, processing and wrangling data in Databricks before producing a detail aggregated dataset, showing market shares for every country and provider in the UK.
 I also created a Power BI dashboard for users to interact and explore the data.
-- [x] - Created the Retention Tracker, a global retention report that goes to Scott Jones and BGH.
+- [x] Created the Retention Tracker, a global retention report that goes to Scott Jones and BGH.
+- [x] Created the global report template and style guide, of which all new reports are based upon.

 ## Data Engineering